junxit/us-congress-bills-116/metadata.md

 - 2019-01-03 — Introduced in House
 - 2019-01-03 — Introduced in House
 - 2019-01-03 — Referred to the House Committee on Financial Services.
+- 2019-09-18 — Committee Consideration and Mark-up Session Held.
+- 2019-09-19 — Committee Consideration and Mark-up Session Held.
+- 2019-09-20 — Committee Consideration and Mark-up Session Held.
+- 2019-09-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 32 - 22.
+- 2020-12-17 — Placed on the Union Calendar, Calendar No. 547.
+- 2020-12-17 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-663.
+- 2020-12-17 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-663.